Watchmojo made a cool list of the Top 10 bands you need to listen if like Led Zeppelin and there are some really good bands there.

 The White Stripes were an American rock duo formed in 1997 in Detroit, Michigan.
 The group consisted of Jack White (songwriter, vocals, guitar, piano, and mandolin) and Meg White (drums and vocals).
 After releasing several singles and three albums within the Detroit music scene, The White Stripes rose to prominence in 2002, as part of the garage rock revival scene.

-Their successful and critically acclaimed albums White Blood Cells and Elephant drew attention from a large variety of media outlets in the United States and the United Kingdom, with the single “Seven Nation Army” and its guitar line becoming their signature song.
-The band recorded two more albums, Get Behind Me Satan in 2005 and Icky Thump in 2007, and dissolved in 2011 after a lengthy hiatus from performing and recording.
+Their successful and critically acclaimed albums White Blood Cells and Elephant drew attention from a large variety of media outlets in the United States and the United Kingdom.
+With the single “Seven Nation Army” and its guitar line becoming their signature song.
+The band recorded two more albums, Get Behind Me Satan in 2005 and Icky Thump in 2007.
+They dissolved in 2011 after a lengthy hiatus from performing and recording.

 “Hotel Yorba” by White Stripes